 Deliverables

-Common deliverables that students have created for the COLA fellowship include course modules, syllabi, assessments, literature reviews, professional websites, and teaching philosophy statements.
+Common deliverables that students have created for the COLA fellowship include course modules, syllabi, assessments, literature reviews, professional websites, diversity statements, and teaching philosophies.
 Examples of some of these deliverables are below.

 Websites

-Some COLA fellows created websites to share their teaching and learning portfolios.
-These could feature students’ other deliverables or their reflections on the fellowship experience.
+Some COLA fellows create websites to share their teaching and learning portfolios.
+These could feature students’ deliverables, reflections on the fellowship, and other teaching materials.

 - Md Iqbal Hossain’s COLA portfolio appears on his main website here.